 Once you know your goals, you can figure out how to achieve them.

 2. Determine What Skills Staff Need

 Customer service positions are not minimum-skill, minimum-wage jobs.
 Your reps need fluency in effective customer communication or you’ll drown in refund demands and negative reviews.
-See our customer service skills list for help with finding the right people or improving your current staff.
+See our customer service skills list for help with finding the right people or developing your current staff.